NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

 Nixpkgs.

-This team will not grant any privileges to the Nix ecosystem repositories which non-members already have.
+This team will not grant any privileges to the Nix ecosystem repositories which non-members don't already have.
 They will not be able to close other people's issues or PRs or push branches.
 Experimentation and documentation shows this will only grant access to a team discussion board on GitHub.